polkadot-fellows/Evaluations/README.md

 Arguments may be made by members or candidates for the purpose of rank retention or promotion.

-Arguments must directly address each of the Rank Requirements as stated in the Manifesto for the rank to be retained or promoted to.
-If in doubt, copy and paste each requirement as stated in the Manifesto and write a short form answer, making links where necessary to prove of your activity.
+Arguments must directly address each of the Rank Requirements as stated in the Manifesto for the rank at which to be retained or at which to be promoted.
+If in doubt, copy and paste each requirement as stated in the Manifesto and write a short form answer, making links where necessary to demonstrate your activity.
 Ensure any proof is __specific__ to the Manifesto requirements and __substantial__.
 Irrelevant or insubstantial proofs may result in an early dismissal of the proposal.

 The Argument is not a place to insert primary sources.
 No deep code review should be needed to evaluate the argument and its proofs.
 Pre-existing peer reviews (whether code or academic writing), accepted answers on Q&A sites, presentation at high-quality conferences or publication in high-quality media may be used to help understand the depth and quality of the work.